 Bridenstine said Congress could appropriate additional funding to avoid disrupting NASA’s other missions or require NASA to reallocate funding from within its budget.
 Pressed by Rep. Mo Brooks (R-AL) to commit to not taking funds from human space exploration activities, Bridenstine replied that the JWST situation is “relevant to the Science Mission Directorate exclusively.”

-Bridenstine also observed that NASA’s development of the Wide Field Infrared Space Telescope (WFIRST) had presumed a timely launch of JWST.
+Bridenstine also observed that NASA’s development of the Wide Field Infrared Survey Telescope (WFIRST) had presumed a timely launch of JWST.
 He continued,

 It is my recommendation that we move forward with WFIRST after we move forward with JWST.
 I think it is true that we can do some development now.
 I’m not saying we need to shut down WFIRST and we shouldn’t do it.